JuliaHealth/NeuroAnalyzer.jl/README.md

 NeuroAnalyzer is a collaborative, non-commercial project, developed for researchers in psychiatry, neurology and neuroscience.

-Currently NeuroAnalyzer is focused on resting-state EEG analysis.
-ERP and other type of analyses will be developed in future versions.
-The goal is to make a powerful, expandable and flexible environment for EEG/MEG/NIRS/NIBS processing workflows.

 Every contribution (bug reports, fixes, new ideas, feature requests or additions, documentation improvements, etc.) to the project is highly welcomed.

 NeuroAnalyzer website is located at [https://neuroanalyzer.org](https://neuroanalyzer.org).